 Finally, what do we do with this?
 What Satan and so often the world offers us is false.
 It will not give us what we think it will.
 It’s an illusion.
 Adam and Eve fell for it even though they had heard directly from God about what he had to offer them.
 Jesus did not despite his circumstances.

 The time of temptation was to establish that Jesus had choices and desires of his own, like all humans do.
 We, following the example of Jesus, must choose to make God’s will our own will.
 We choose through our temptations and wilderness times what kind of Christian we will be.
 There is hope in the wilderness; God does not abandon Jesus in the wilderness, Jesus is ministered to by the angels.
 When we find ourselves in the wilderness we are not abandoned as it is Jesus who tends to us.

 Lent can be a wilderness season of sorts as we make time (or should make time) to examine where we are at with God.
 Jesus was able to answer Satan at each turn with scripture from Deuteronomy.
 Maybe we need to brush up on what the bible says (or doesn’t)!

-A wilderness season however challenging will never be wasted if we believe and know that God with us, that those who call on the name of the Lord will be saved, that our identity lies in being His beloved son or daughter.
+A wilderness season, however challenging, will never be wasted if we believe and know that God is with us, that those who call on the name of the Lord will be saved, that our identity lies in being His beloved son or daughter.
 If we can hang on to that, then whatever the wilderness throws at us, whatever illusions we live under can be overcome.